Proposed Environmental Reserve Bylaw

 Lac La Biche County has drafted a proposed Environmental Reserve Bylaw, to address encroachments, to supplement existing policy and to help protect our shorelines and water bodies.

 Lac La Biche County would like to thank all residents who have participated in our public engagement process.
-County Administration is compiling and summarizing all of the input that we have received, and this will be used to present a "What We Heard" report to County Council later in the year.
+County Administration has compiled and summarized all of the input that we have received, and used it to put together a "What We Heard" report.
+Click here to read the report.

-If you provided your email address to us at either of the open houses we held earlier this summer, we will share a copy of the "What We Heard" report with you after it has been presented to Council.
-The report will also be posted on this website.
+If you provided your email address to us at either of the open houses we held earlier this summer, we will share a copy of the "What We Heard" report with you.

 Afterward, Council may choose to make changes to the proposed bylaw, ask Administration to submit it for first reading, seek further public input, or take another course of action before proceeding.